tanveerahmad1517/haystack-test/README.md

 # Haystack oddities

-`Haystack` does not officially support `ElasticSearch` above 2.x I found this stated in the `Haytack` documentation here: http://django-haystack.readthedocs.io/en/master/installing_search_engines.html under the `ElasticSearch` section.
+`Haystack` does not officially support `ElasticSearch` above 2.x I found this stated in the `Haystack` documentation here: http://django-haystack.readthedocs.io/en/master/installing_search_engines.html under the `ElasticSearch` section.

 I have found an unofficial fork of the `Haystack` repository that does support `ElasticSearch 5.x`